antonum/ha-iris-k8s/README.md

 # Highly available IRIS deployment on Kubernetes without mirroring

 This repo allows you to create highly - avaliable IRIS deployment that is capable of sustaining pod, node and availability zone failure.
-Instead of traditional IRIS mirroring it relyes on the distributed highlt avaliable storage (Longhorn project is used as an example) and Kubernetes deployment replicas to keep the IRIS up and running at all times.
+Instead of traditional IRIS mirroring it relyes on the distributed highly avaliable storage (Longhorn project is used as an example) and Kubernetes deployment replicas to keep the IRIS up and running at all times.

 ## Getting Started